 Big raves in a big-lump-in-my-throat-kind-of-way to my Dad on what would

-brain aneurysm on a snowy, early winter Veteran's Day with howling winds that I
+aneurysm on a snowy, early winter Veteran's Day with howling winds that I still can

 It's hard to imagine what my dad would have looked like older or old, since he didn't

 would have got along as adults as well as we did when I was a kid.
 He was a laid back,

 easy going man who just didn't ever raise his voice in anger.
-He was
+He was everyone's friend.

-They were impressive role models as a couple because they never fell out of love and never
+were impressive role models as a couple because they never fell out of love and never

 stopped being best friends.
-My friends' parents, who were like distant strangers
+Some of my friends' parents, who were like distant strangers

 in the same house, weren't like my mom and dad at all.

 Considering that Dad's mother was always sick and then died when he was 5, that he had

 an evil step mother almost immediately on the scene and a spineless, so spineless Old